DevRakeshSuthar/Data_Structures-Algorithms/README.md

 - Set the head property on the list to be that newly created node
 - Increment the length of the list by 1
 - Return the linked list

+#

+- **Get** : Retrieving a node by it's position in the Linked List!

+- This function should accept an index.
+- If the index is less than zero or greater than or equal to the length of the list, return null.
+- Loop through the list until you reach the index and return the node at that specific index.